Ringette: Play

 The ringette rink uses five free pass circles, each of which has a bisecting line.
 The start of every quarter begins with a free pass from the free pass circle at centre ice.
-During the rest of a game, free pass circles are used for restarting the game after a goal or a violation.
+During the rest of the game, free pass circles are used for restarting the game after a goal or a violation.
 At such times, players may not enter the circle unless they are the player making the free pass.
 If a player is making a free pass, they have five seconds after the whistle blows to either pass the ring to another teammate or take a shot at the opposing team's goal, but they must not exit the circle or cross the bisecting line before doing so.

 The sport uses a "free play zone" (alternatively known as the "extended zone") which exists in each of the rink's two end zones and consists of the area between the end boards and the free play line (or "ringette line").
-The ringette line is a thin red line bisecting the rink which is placed atop of the free pass circles in the end zone.
+The ringette line is a thin red line bisecting the rink which is placed atop the free pass circles in the end zone.
 Only three players from each team are allowed in these zones at one time or a "four in" call is made and play is stopped with a free pass awarded to the non-offending team.
 The remaining players must remain behind the ringette line.
 There is one exception which can be made in higher divisions whereby the defending team is serving a penalty: in such a case, the opposing team may pull its goaltender and send in another attacker, meaning four of its players are allowed into the zone without penalty.

 Ringette rink

 Ringette games are played on ice rinks either indoors or outdoors.
 Playing area, size, lines and markings for the standard Canadian ringette rink are similar to the average 85 × 200 ft Canadian ice hockey rink with certain modifications.
 An exception exists for European ice hockey rinks which may be slightly larger in size.
-A ringette rink utilizes most (but not all) of the standard ice hockey markings used by Hockey Canada but with additional markings: five free pass circles (each with a bisecting line) with two in each end zone and one at centre ice, four free-pass dots in each of the end zones, two free-pass dots in the centre zone, and a line demarcating a larger goal crease area which is shaped in a semi-circular fashion.
+A ringette rink uses most (but not all) of the standard ice hockey markings used by Hockey Canada, but with additional markings: five free pass circles (each with a bisecting line) with two in each end zone and one at centre ice, four free-pass dots in each of the end zones, two free-pass dots in the centre zone, and a line demarcating a larger goal crease area which is shaped in a semi-circular fashion.
 Two additional free-play lines (also known as a "ringette line" or "extended zone line") are also required, with one in each end zone.